npikall/rubber-article/src/utils.typ

 /// A vertical space, which is weakly enforced.
-/// This is useful to add space between paragraphs if the default spacing is not sufficient.
+/// This is useful to add space between paragraphs if the default spacing is not
+/// sufficient and the same space should be used throughout the document.
+/// By using this function instead of regular `v(xem)` you can ensure the same distance
+/// throughout the document.
+///
+/// ```typ
+/// #lorem(50) // Some paragraph
+/// #vspace // Add some space
+/// #lorem(50) // Next paragraph
+/// ```
+///
+/// If the space is not as large as you want it to be, you can set the value in the
+/// beginning of the document with `#let vspace = v(1.5em)`
+///
+/// -> space
 #let vspace = v(1.5em, weak: true)